What is the definition of "negligence" in veterinary practice?

 Prepare for the Florida Veterinary License Exam.
 Enhance your skills with detailed practice questions, answers, and explanation flashcards.
 Ace your licensing exam!

-Negligence in veterinary practice is defined as the failure to provide the standard level of care that is expected from a veterinarian, which directly results in harm to the patient.
-This concept is rooted in the legal and ethical obligations of veterinary professionals to ensure the well-being of animals entrusted to their care.
+Negligence in veterinary practice is defined as failing to provide the standard level of care, which results in harm to the patient.
+This definition encompasses the legal and professional obligation veterinarians have to deliver appropriate care that meets established guidelines and standards in the veterinary field.

 Subscribe